Saakaarb/AE-NODE-StiffnessReduction/README.md

 4. Can be used on time series data in any timescale range (nanoseconds to seconds); utilizes several scaling and normalization tricks and conventions, some of which are discussed in [5].

 5. Built on well documented, standard libraries.
 These include
-  i.
-[Diffrax](https://docs.kidger.site/diffrax/) for training Neural ODEs ii.
-[Equinox](https://docs.kidger.site/equinox/) for setting up neural networks iii.
-[Optax](https://optax.readthedocs.io/en/latest/index.html) for running training network training iv.
-[MLFlow](https://mlflow.org/) tracking of experimental settings, results and artifacts.
+  - [Diffrax](https://docs.kidger.site/diffrax/) for training Neural ODEs
+  - [Equinox](https://docs.kidger.site/equinox/) for setting up neural networks
+  - [Optax](https://optax.readthedocs.io/en/latest/index.html) for running training network training
+  -  [MLFlow](https://mlflow.org/) tracking of experimental settings, results and artifacts.

 # Getting Started